burakintisah/games/rules.md

   - *Notes*: ✅ Complete - Comprehensive REST API implemented with 8 endpoints: GET/POST/PUT/DELETE for conversation cards, voting system (upvote/downvote), vote statistics, filtering & pagination.
 All endpoints tested and working.
 Full documentation with curl examples in backend/API_ENDPOINTS.md

 - [ ] **Frontend-Backend Connection**
-  - *Prompt*: Establish communication between frontend and backend
+  - *Prompt*: Establish communication between frontend and backend.
+Use the endpoints that are already created.
+Do not add any new functionality on frontend.
+Just make sure use the proper endpoints.
+Like while showing the count use the /api/v1/conversation-cards/categories/ and get random question.
+Also make sure call endpoint for shuffle button.
-  - *Notes*: Ready to implement - will create API client and connection utilities
+  - *Notes*:

 ### 🎮 Game Development
 - [x] **Conversation Cards Data Structure**